awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the requester's user name with the user name that you specify in the policy\.
 For details about how the information appears for different principals, see [Specifying a principal](reference_policies_elements_principal.md#Principal_specifying)\.
 + **Availability** – This key is always included in the request context for IAM users\.
 Anonymous requests and requests that are made using the AWS account root user or IAM roles do not include this key\.
+Requests made using AWS SSO credentials do not include this key in the context\.
+To learn how to control access to AWS SSO users, see `identitystore:UserId` in [Using predefined attributes from the AWS SSO identity store for access control in AWS](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-predefined-attributes.html)\.

 ## aws:ViaAWSService<a name="condition-keys-viaawsservice"></a>